bogaudio/BogaudioModules/README-prerelease.md

 The various controls and ports work as follows:
   - The MODE switch sets whether the module works as a compressor (COMP) or noise gate (GATE).
   - THRESHOLD sets the threshold in decibels.
 The default 0dB setting corresponds to the 10V peak-to-peak output level of a standard oscillator.
 The TRSH input expects a unipolar (+10V) input; if in use this is attenuated by the knob.
+The knob's range is -24dB to +6dB; menu option "Threshold range" allows this to be doubled to -48dB to 12dB.
   - RATIO sets the degree of attenuation applied to a signal.
 In compressor mode, higher settings attenuate the signal more as the detector output goes above the threshold; at the maximum setting, the compressor becomes a limiter.
 In noise gate mode, higher ratios more completely attenuate inputs below the threshold.
 The RATIO CV input is unipolar (0-10V), attenuated by the knob
   - The COMPRESSION meter provides a visual indication of the amount of attenuation being applied to the input at any given moment, and is proportional to the CV output at ENV.
   - ATACK and DECAY control lag times in the the movement of the detector signal as the input changes.
 Each has a corresponding unipolar (+10V) CV attenuated by the corresponding knob.